mpv-player/mpv/DOCS/man/options.rst

         maximum amplification, i.e. amplify by 200%.
 The default volume (no change in volume) will be ``50`` in this case.

+``--audio-client-name=<name>``
+    The application name the player reports to the audio API.
+Can be useful if you want to force a different audio profile (e.g. with PulseAudio), or to set your own application name when using libmpv.

 ``--volume-restore-data=<string>``
     Used internally for use by playback resume (e.g. with ``quit_watch_later``).
     Restoring value has to be done carefully, because different AOs as well as